yash-tatvic/amplitude-dev-center/docs/data/destinations/sleekflow-cohort.md

 1. Log into Sleekflow.
 2. Navigate to Channels > Integrations > More customizable extensions.
 3. Click **Connect** next to **API**.
-4. Copy the API Key to your clipboard.
+4. Copy the Sleekflow API Key.

 ### Amplitude setup